mlambert125/new-java-curriculum/content/orm/_index.md

 And with very little code and effort, we now have a REST endpoint that returns all users from the `User` table in the database.

+### Check for Understanding

+- How do we get an instance of the `UserRepository` in a Spring-managed class?

+    Answer: Dependency injection using the `@Autowired` annotation.

+- What method do we use to get all users from the `User` table in the database?

+    Answer: We use the `findAll()` method provided by the `JpaRepository` interface.

 ## Modeling relationships with JPA Annotations